amacati/SoulsGym/README.md

 > **Note:** Dark Souls III has to be running with the correct settings when executing the script.
 See [requirements](#requirements).
 ## Documentation
 For details on the `soulsgym` package see our [official docs](https://soulsgym.readthedocs.io/en/latest/index.html).

+## Contributing
+If you'd like to contribute, feel free to reach out to me.
+In addition, have a look at the documentation and try to understand how the gym works.

+Implementing new bosses is probably the easiest way to contribute, and should be fairly self-contained.
+If you'd like to include other Souls games, definitely reach out first so that we can structure the project properly.